chasseurmic/TWRCharts/README.md

 TWRCharts is yet another charting library for iOS.
 TWRCharts is basically an effort to port the famous ChartJS Javascript library to native Obj-C code; its power lies in the fact that it gives developers the flexibility to choose between loading a ChartJS Javascript file (more on this later) into a TWRChartView, or using native methods to build either a line / bar or circular (pie / doughnut) chart.

 Loading the chart from a Javascript file is very easy though little configurable and dynamic, whereas by using the native extension the user can update and refresh data on the fly.
+The final choice is up to you!

 Native code API does not yet support all type of charts provided by ChartJS; only line, bars, pies and doughnuts are currently available.

 TWRCharts's main class is ```TWRChartView```, a subclass of ```UIWebView``` backed by an HTML file that the user never has to deal with.
-The API has been engineered to make it feel like a fully native experience, both from a developer as an end user point of view.
+The API has been engineered to make it feel like a fully native experience, both from a developer and an end user point of view.

 [![TWRCharts Demo](http://cocoahunter-blog.s3.amazonaws.com/TWRCharts/twrcharts_screen.png)](http://cocoahunter-blog.s3.amazonaws.com/TWRCharts/TWRChartsDemoScreencast.mp4)